hamzaasad26/PubMed-articles-summarizer-/README.md

 - Upload PubMed articles in text format.
 - Generate a summarized version of the article.

+- the summarization feature was implemented using LSA (Latent Semantic Analysis) from the sumy library.
+LSA is an extractive summarization technique that analyzes the relationships between terms and documents to identify the most important sentences for summarization.
+Here’s a summary of how LSA works in this context:

+Initialization:

+The text from the uploaded file is parsed and tokenized.
+LSA Summarization:

+LSA (Latent Semantic Analysis) is applied using the sumy library's LsaSummarizer.
+It identifies the most relevant sentences based on the underlying structure and context of the text.
+Output:

+The summarized text (a few selected sentences) is displayed on the web interface for the user to view.
+LSA is an effective method for extractive summarization because it leverages statistical techniques to identify the sentences that best capture the main ideas of the text.
+It does not generate new sentences but selects and rearranges existing ones to create a concise summary.

 ## Installation

 1. Clone the repository: